Corvusoft/restq/documentation/API.md

 ##### Exceptions

 [std::runtime_error](http://en.cppreference.com/w/cpp/error/runtime_error) is thrown when attempting to modify a service that is currently active, i.e [start](#exchangestart) has already been called.

+### Further Reading

+[C++ Standard](https://isocpp.org/std/the-standard) - The current ISO C++ standard is officially known as ISO International Standard ISO/IEC 14882:2014(E) – Programming Language C++.
+Want to read the ISO C++ standard, or working drafts of the standard?
+You have several options, most of them free.

+[C++ Reference](en.cppreference.com/) - Comprehensive C++ and Standard Template Library (STL) reference.

+[Effective STL](https://www.amazon.com/Effective-STL-Specific-Standard-Template/dp/0201749629) - Written for the intermediate or advanced C++ programmer, renowned C++ expert Scott Meyers provides essential techniques for getting more out of the Standard Template Library in Effective STL, a tutorial for doing more with this powerful library.

+[Effective C++](https://www.amazon.com/Effective-Specific-Improve-Programs-Designs/dp/0321334876) - “Every C++ professional needs a copy of Effective C++.
+It is an absolute must-read for anyone thinking of doing serious C++ development.
+If you’ve never read Effective C++ and you think you know everything about C++, think again.” — Steve Schirripa, Software Engineer, Google